 Bins are equally spaced intervals used to sort sample data for graphing.
 In Minitab, histograms and dotplots plot the number of values that are in each bin.

 The number of bins affects the appearance of a graph.
 If there too few bins, the graph will be unrefined and will not represent the data well.
 If there are too many bins, many of the bins will be unoccupied and the graph may have too much detail.

+For example, the following histograms represent the same data with different numbers of bins.
 Minitab automatically calculates and uses an optimal number of bins.
 The middle graph (15 bins) is the Minitab default for these data.

 Bins can be defined by either their midpoints (center values) or their cutpoints (boundaries).
 The appearance of the graph changes if you change the bin definition method.

 For example, for a histogram of scores in a wine tasting competition, you want your bins to correspond to categories (90-100 outstanding, 80-90 good, 70-80 average, and so on).
 You would choose to define bins by specified cutpoints.
 If you want bins to be defined by their centers, you would use midpoints.